Skip to main content

 • Donate to charities that fight racism and inequality.

-There is a lot of debate about Black history teachings.
+While Black History Month looks to the past, there is also currently a lot of debate about teaching Black history in schools.
 In 2021, many legislatures banned teaching critical race theory.
 Florida recently rejected a proposed Advanced Placement Black History course set to be taught in high schools there.

 So, while celebrating the countless achievements of Black men and women throughout history, it is equally important to preserve and promote Black history.